toddaustin07/edge_WLED/README.md

 **This is a port of the SmartThings Groovy-based DTH by Wesley Menezes (@w35l3y in the SmartThings Community)**

-I encourage others to take this driver code and extend it.
+*This driver is provided AS-IS.
+I encourage others to take this driver code and extend it.*

 ### Pre-Requisites